spackows/ICAAI-2024_RAG-CD/Natural-Questions/table-processing.md

 #### Lists
 [Full text](txt_org/Carbon-cycle.org.txt)

-_Note_: The groupings indicated by indentation in the original table isn't captured or reflected in the lists below
+_Note_: The groupings indicated by indentation in the original table isn't captured in the lists below
 ```
 ### Carbon pools in the major reservoirs on earth.: